facebookresearch/theseus/examples/README.md

 tactile pose estimation, as described in [Sodhi et al. 2021](https://arxiv.org/abs/1705.10664)
 - backward_modes.py: Shows how to compute derivatives through Theseus solves and switch between backward modes.
 - se2_inverse.py: Is an example of numerically computing the inverse of SE2.
+- homography_estimation.py: Is an example of learning features for dense feature-metric alignment of two images.
+Homography estimation happends in the inner loop with LM, and outer loop uses Adam with a four corner error to drive the feature optmization.

 These can be run from your root `theseus` directory by doing